Composites One

 Electra hybrid aircraft test flights prove eSTOL capabilities

-The composites-intensive Goldfinch took off and landed in under 150 feet in off-runway environment for DOD missions.
+The composites-intensive Goldfinch took off and landed in under 150 feet in an off-runway environment for DOD missions.

 Share